(Including Digital Education Portfolios and College Essays)

 One common concern for high school students who choose to learn outside of the traditional high school environment is that they may not be able to join (and start) clubs, hold leadership positions, and gain volunteer hours and letters of recommendation that will make them stronger applicants for college.
 Some students in this situation also worry that they may not possess the study skills to excel in college classes, whether they choose to take community college courses as high school students or want to be working at a high level for when they attend a 4-year university.
 Another concern is finding a supportive community of like-minded teens.
-This course has been created to fill these needs.
+This course has been created to fill these needs as well as others.

-- A mix of lessons to teach skills and activities to put those skills into action
+- A mix of lessons to teach skills, and activities to put those skills into action

 - Researching Colleges